Solar-Helix-Independent-Transport/allianceauth-invoice-manager/README.md

   * Add the copy `Ref` and Open info in game from SRP-Mod

 ## Installation
+ 0. this app is built as a sub module of [corptools](https://github.com/pvyParts/allianceauth-corp-tools), please install this first.
  1. Install the app `pip install -U allianceauth-invoices`
  2. Add `'invoices',` to your `INSTALLED_APPS` in your projects `local.py`
  3. run migrations and restart auth